PennLINC/xcp_d/README.rst

 See the `documentation <https://xcp-d.readthedocs.io/en/latest/>`_ for more details.

 Why you should use XCP-D
 ````````````````````````
+XCP-D is designed for resting-state or pseudo-resting-state functional connectivity analyses.
+XCP-D derivatives may be useful for seed-to-voxel and ROI-to-ROI functional connectivity analyses,
+as well as decomposition-based methods, such as ICA or NMF.

 When you should not use XCP-D
 `````````````````````````````
+XCP-D is not designed as a general-purpose postprocessing pipeline.
+It is really only appropriate for certain analyses, and other postprocessing/analysis tools are better suited for many types of data/analysis.

+XCP-D derivatives are not particularly useful for task-dependent functional connectivity analyses, such as psychophysiological interactions (PPIs) or beta series analyses.
+It is also not suitable for general task-based analyses, such as standard task GLMs, as we recommend included nuisance regressors in the GLM step, rather than denoising data prior to the GLM.